 The problems with confidential mode

 Gmail’s confidential mode does not make emails private because Google can always read them.
 When you send an email with confidential mode turned on, Google keeps the email contents on its servers.
-Other Gmail users can read the email in their inbox, but outside users only receive an email notifying them that a sender “has sent you an email via Gmail confidential mode” along with a link to a page on google.com.
+If you send a confidential email to other Gmail users, they can read the email in their inbox, but emails to outside users contain only a notification that a sender “has sent you an email via Gmail confidential mode” along with a link to a page on google.com.
 (This is similar to ProtonMail’s encrypt to outside feature.)

 Once the email expires, it is no longer accessible to the recipient.
 But the message remains in the sender’s sent folder, which Google can also read.
 This is not an expiring email.
 It can still be accessed by Google and potentially exposed to governments or hackers.
 As the Electronic Frontier Foundation pointed out, “Because messages sent with Confidential Mode are still retrievable—by the sender and by Google—after the ‘expiration date,’ we think that calling them expired is misleading.”